grobelDev-playground/cra-react-tailwind-with-emotion-starter/README.md

 ## Explanation

 This project shows how you can use: <br />
-Create-React-App (CRA) combined with styled-components + Tailwind CSS.
+Create-React-App (CRA) combined with Emotion + Tailwind CSS.

 ## 1. Installation